 Vans Slip-Ons are cool and widely popular.
-However, they are notorious for scraping the back of the ankles which cause painful heel blisters, especially when they are new.
+However, they are notorious for scraping the back of the ankles which causes painful heel blisters, especially when they are new.

 So how do you prevent heel blisters from wearing Vans shoes?

 Cover your heels with band-aids.
 This is the easiest way to prevent heel blisters from Vans.
 Not only do band-aids protect your heels from scraping, but they also hinder Vans shoes from sliding up and down.
 You can also wear thick socks for extra protection.